developeraliraza74/Birthday-Site/README.md

 ## 🧠 Project Idea

-> **POV:** It's her birthday, but you can't meet — so you build something special instead.
+> **POV:** It's her birthday, but I can't meet — so you build something special instead.

 The website features: